IBM/prompt-declaration-language/docs/tutorial.md

 ```

 In this program ([file](https://github.com/IBM/prompt-declaration-language//blob/main/examples/tutorial/calling_llm.pdl)), the `text` starts with the word `Hello,`, and we call a model (`watsonx/ibm/granite-34b-code-instruct`) with this as input prompt.
 Notice the Watsonx model id on LiteLLM.
 The model is passed some parameters including the `decoding_method` and `stop`, which corresponds to the `stop_sequences` parameter in Watsonx.
 The stop sequences are to be included in the output.
-Since the `input` field is not specified in the model call, the entire document up that point is passed to the model as input context.

 A PDL program computes 2 data structures.
 The first is a JSON corresponding to the result of the overall program, obtained by aggregating the results of each block.
 This is what is printed by default when we run the interpreter.
 The second is a conversational background context, which is a list of role/content pairs, where we implicitly keep track of roles and content for the purpose of communicating with models that support chat APIs.
 The contents in the latter correspond to the results of each block.
 The conversational background context is what is used to make calls to LLMs via LiteLLM.

+In this example, since the `input` field is not specified in the model call, the entire text up to that point is passed to the model as input context, using the
+default role `user`.

 When we execute this program using the interpreter, we obtain: